Christmas Tree Farms in New Jersey Where You Can Cut Your Own

 Christmas Tree Farms in South Jersey

 Technically, you won't be cutting your own tree here.
-Instead, you'll select a tree from the farm’s 8+ acres, and then an employee will cut it for you.
+Instead, you'll select a tree from the farm’s 8+ acres, and then an employee cuts it for you.
 Trees range from tabletop height to 12+ feet and include blue spruce, Canaan fir, Douglas fir, Norway spruce, and white pine varieties.
 The farm also sells wreaths, grave blankets, and white pine roping.
-Open November 29 to December 23, Tuesday through Sunday (closed Mondays) from 9 am to 4:30pm.
-Cash only.
+Open Thursdays through Sundays from 9am-4:30pm beginning Friday, November 26.

 This 16-acre farm has thousands of trees to choose from.
-There are mostly Douglas fir trees, as well as blue spruce, Fraser fir, and concolor fir.
-Staffers will cut your tree, or you can help if you prefer.
+There are mostly Douglas fir trees, as well as blue spruce, Fraser fir, and color fir.
+Staff will cut your tree, or you can help if you prefer.
 During your visit, say hello to the farm dog, Keefe, who loves kids and biscuits (he does not like other dogs, however, so please leave yours at home).
-Open weekends, starting Thanksgiving weekend.
-Free baler and free shaker on-site, and wheel barrows are available to transport your tree out of the field.
-No credit or debit cards accepted.
+Open weekends from 10am-4pm from the weekend after Thanksgiving until Christmas.
+Currently, the farm is cash-only

 - Go early in the season for the best selection.
 Some farms have a limited amount of trees, and they close when they are all cut.

 - Call ahead!
 Always remember to call before you cram everyone into the station wagon.
-Some of these farms are pretty old-school and don’t update their website (if they have one) daily.
+Some of these farms are pretty old-school and don’t update their website daily.
 Make sure there are trees to be had before you embark upon your Christmas tree journey.

 - Wear comfortable shoes and warm clothes!

 - Most farms provide saws, but some allow you to bring your own.
-None of these farms allows chain or power saws.
+None of these farms allow chain or power saws.

-This post was originally published in 2012 and has been updated since.
+This post was originally published in 2012 and is updated annually.